peetck/peetck/README.md

 - 🌱 I am Sarun Yantabutr (Picnic) from Thailand :thailand:

-- 🔭 I'm a 3rd Year undergraduate from King Mongkut's Institute of Technology Ladkrabang.

 - ☕ I'm a little too addicted to coffee.

 - 📫 How to reach me: use the badges above 😃